core-wg/resource-directory/draft-ietf-core-resource-directory.md

 simple host's `.well-known/core` by itself.
 As a result, the host is registered as an endpoint in the RD with the name "simple-host1".
 The registration is active for 90000 seconds, and the endpoint registration Base URI is "`coap://[2001:db8:f0::1]/`" following the resolution steps described in {{resolveURI}}.
-It should be remarked that he Base URI constructed fron ?.well-known/core, and used in the RD, always yields a URI of the form: scheme://authority without path suffix.
+It should be remarked that the Base URI constructed that way always yields a URI of the form: scheme://authority without path suffix.

 If the client now queries the RD as it would previously have issued a multicast request, it would go through the RD discovery steps by fetching